 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 PLEASE REVIEW IT CAREFULLY.
 THE PRIVACY OF YOUR HEALTH INFORMATION IS IMPORTANT TO US.

-This Notice describes the medical information practices of FamilyCare, Inc. and that of any third party that assists in the administration of FamilyCare, Inc. If you want more information about our privacy practices or have questions or concerns, please contact us:
+A federal regulation known as the Health Insurance Portability and Accountability Act (“HIPAA”) requires that health care providers give detailed notice in writing of their privacy practices.
+This Notice describes the health information practices of FamilyCare, Inc. and that of any third party that assists in the administration of FamilyCare, Inc. If you want more information about our privacy practices or have questions or concerns, please contact us: